ge-high-assurance/VERDICT/docs/README.md

   the following steps instead.

-- Click the Browse... button next to the "Bundle Jar:" field, navigate to the "verdict-bundle-app-1.0.0-SNAPSHOT-capsule.jar" file inside the "extern" folder, and make it the field's setting.
+- Click the Browse... button next to the "Bundle Jar:" field, navigate to the "verdict-bundle-app-\<VERSION\>-capsule.jar" file inside the "extern" folder, and make it the field's setting.

 - Click the Browse... button next to the "Kind2 Binary:" field, navigate to the appropriate "kind2" binary for your operating system